xixixao/recomputer/CONTRIBUTING.md

     x = 4 m^2/s^2
     sqrt x # should be 2 m/s

-  - Fix function application parsing
-  - Add support for explicit error measurement via ± (option+shift++ on mac)
   - Fix support for measurement accuracy by computing error
     - By default significant figures are reported, unless explicit ± is used anywhere in the expression
+  - Add support for explicit error measurement via ± (option+shift++ on mac)
+  - Fix function application parsing (see note below)

 # Notes